MHaneferd/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1. Make sure that the libraries dplyr and RCurl is installed.
 It is required by the tidy script.
 2. source the run_analysis.R script.
-3. The script will create two output .txt files in the data directory of the working directory.
+3. The script will create two output .txt files in the working directory directory of the working directory.
 The tidy_average_activity_data.txt file is the end result.

 ###Cleaning of the data, Process steps
 The run_analysis.R script runs trough the following process steps to get the tidy dataset.
 For a more detailed description please see the readme dcoument here:  [link to the readme document that describes the code in greater detail](https://github.com/MHaneferd/Getting-and-Cleaning-Data-Course-Project/blob/master/README.md)

 1. It loads the neccesarry libries (RCurl, dplyr)
-2. It creates a data directory to hold all the raw data and the tidy datafiles.
-3. It downloads the file containing the raw data to the data directory
+3. It downloads the file containing the raw data to the working directory
-4. It unpacks the data in the data directory, creating a new directory (UCI HAR Dataset) with the raw data.
+4. It unpacks the data in the working directory, creating a new directory (UCI HAR Dataset) with the raw data.
 5. It loads all the datasets into the environment
 6. It merges the train and test datasets into three merged datasets.
 7. It filter out only the mean and standard deviation columns for the dataset.